unit8co/darts/README.md

 Then copy and paste the URL provided by the docker container into your browser to access Jupyter notebook.

 For this setup to work you need to have a Docker service installed.
-You can get it [here](https://docs.docker.com/get-docker/).
+You can get it at [Docker website](https://docs.docker.com/get-docker/).

 ## Example Usage